hypre-space/hypredrive/docs/joss/paper.md

 # Summary

-Solving sparse linear systems of equations is an essential problem for many application codes in computational science and engineering (CSE). *Hypredrive* aims to facilitate this problem by providing a simple and user-friendly interface to *hypre* [@hypre], a well-established package featuring multigrid methods.
-Inspired by the solver composability work done in PETSc [@BrKnMaMcSm12] and the flexible configuration framework used in spack [@spack], *hypredrive* allows users to easily configure and switch solver options in *hypre* through @YAML input files, making experimentation with different solver techniques more accessible to researchers and software developers who work with numerical simulation codes.
+Solving sparse linear systems of equations is an essential problem for many application codes in computational science and engineering (CSE).
+Commonly used mathematical libraries for addressing these problems include @trilinos, PETSc [@petsc] and @hypre.
+The first two allow for quick testing of different solution strategies through input files, a feature that *hypre* currently lacks. *Hypredrive* aims to fill this gap by providing a simple and user-friendly interface to *hypre*.
+Inspired by the solver composability support in PETSc via `.petscrc` files [@petscrc] and the flexible configuration framework used in spack [@spack], *hypredrive* allows users to easily configure and switch solver options in *hypre* through input files in @YAML format, making experimentation with different solver techniques more accessible to researchers and software developers who work with numerical simulation codes.

 # Statement of need

-*Hypre* is a widely used and efficient linear solver package; however, the complexity associated with its direct use might limit exploration with different solver options. *Hypredrive* bridges this gap by providing a high-level and lightweight interface to *hypre*, encapsulating its complexity while retaining its capabilities with minimal computational overhead.
+*Hypre* is a widely used and efficient linear solver package; however, the complexity associated with its direct use might limit *hypre* users and application developers to explore with different solver options. *Hypredrive* bridges this gap by providing a high-level and lightweight interface to *hypre*, encapsulating its complexity while retaining its capabilities with minimal computational overhead.

 # Software capabilities

-*Hypredrive* is a software package written in C that includes a library with APIs designed to simplify the interaction with *hypre* and an executable for performing the solution of linear systems defined via YAML input files.
-The types of linear systems solvable with *hypredrive* is determined by *hypre*.
+*Hypredrive* is a software package written in C that includes a library with APIs designed to simplify the interaction with *hypre* and an executable driver for performing the solution of linear systems defined via YAML input files.
+The types of linear systems solvable with *hypredrive* are determined by *hypre*.
 Key features of the software are:

 * **Encapsulation**: `libHYPREDRV` wraps the function calls for building solvers and preconditioners in *hypre* through an intuitive YAML interface driven by configuration